StevenButtifint/message-encryption-tool/README.md

 ### Description

 Message encryption tool with GUI interface.
 Written in Python using the Tkinter GUI toolkit.
 Encrypt and decrypt messages using Symmetric and Asymmetric encryption.
-Currently supporting AES and RSA methods.
+Currently supporting Caesar cipher, Vernam cipher, AES and RSA methods.

 ---